leesahanders/quarto-for-reproducible-reporting-demo/README.md

 There are two options.

-1. This project is deploying the content then using the Connect API to update the content title.
+1. This project is using the Connect API to update the content title after deploying.

 ```
 - name: Use Connect API to set content title